 “So what happened in the diner?”
 I asked after waiting an acceptable time for the man to continue.

 “I got ready to throw his precious TV through the front window.
 I told him I would.
 He wouldn’t say nothing.
-So I started unscrewing the cables from the wall mouth when he says: ‘John wait!’
+So I started unscrewing the cables from the wall mouth when he says, ‘John wait!’
 I told him to screw his wait.
 I told him that he had no idea how angry he made me, and that people who made me angry were always sorry for it later.

 “If you want people to talk about you, you’ll have to do more in life.
 Right now, you’re not out enough.
 You sit around the house too often.
 You don’t give people enough material.
 Spending too much time by yourself has caused you this paranoia that makes you think that everyone is talking about you.
 If you don’t want people talking about you, keep doing what you’re doing, because as far as I know, no one talks about you.”

 “We were so sad and confused by his disappearance,” said Laurence Vankerkhove’s Father Sal.
 Sal appeared fatigued.
-The way his face was lined, you either thought that the troubles and travails of life beat the man down, or he hadn’t had a decent night’s sleep in ten years.
+The way his face was lined, you thought either that the troubles and travails of life beat the man down, or he hadn’t had a decent night’s sleep in ten years.
 If it wasn’t either of those two, then the man had slept far too much in life.
 I saw that in a man I knew well, and I knew the deleterious effects too much sleep can have on a man’s appearance.
 “He just up and left one day.
-Maybe he was killed and buried in some field or something, but Clive Barrow said that he saw Laurence walking down Highway seventy-five with one of those blow flowers in his hand.
+Maybe someone killed him, and they buried in some field or something, but Clive Barrow said that he saw Laurence walking down Highway seventy-five with one of those blow flowers in his hand.

 “I think he plodded on for much of his life with the idea that one day it would all matter.
 I think he thought he would meet that one person, one day, that changed it all, and that he would matter to someone in a manner that sustained him.
 His walking away from everything he knew was his final concession to the fact that that was not going to happen.
 I still don’t know what happened to him, but he’s an adult now, and he can live life the way he wants to.
 I just hope he found whatever he was looking for, and he’s happy.”